 Of course, by now I knew that a suitcase full of haircare tools was just a metaphor and that the key to truly changing lives would be to develop sustainable self-reliance.
 If we are truly to give a hand up instead of a hand out we must find a way to move people out of poverty, helplessness, and suffering by beginning from within.

 Our understanding of the heart, mind, and body connection shows that every child struggles.
 Difficulties, affliction, misperception, and traumas leave deep epigenetic scares that if left unresolved will fester and enlarge, distorting our understanding of who we are and keeping us from our divine purpose of loving and serving one another.

 It’s been a lot of years since in the making.
-Instead of combs and brushes falling from heaven I see moms and dads, mothers and fathers, grandparents and therapist, social workers, natural healers, teachers and medical professionals coming together with the same vision—children are our future.
+Instead of combs and brushes falling from heaven I see moms and dads, mothers and fathers, grandparents and therapists, social workers, natural healers, teachers, and medical professionals coming together with the same vision—children are our future.
 The future is now.